TroelsHal/SolanaBet/README.md

 Solana Bet is a Solana program that lets the user bet Solana tokens on selected football (soccer) games.

-The program can be accessed through the web client at: [https://bit.ly/3zLbQcc](https://bit.ly/3zLbQcc)
+The program can be accessed through the user friendly web client at: https://solanabet.troelshalgreen.dk

 ### Code